manussekhar/AWS_SAA_C02_Notes/Messaging/SNS.md

 10million subscribers
 event type is called topic
 100000 topic limit
-Subscribers can be - SQS, HTTP, Lambda, email, SMS, Push notification Publishers can be - Cloud watch, [[ASG]] notifications, [[S3]] events
+Subscribers can be - SQS, HTTP, Lambda, email, SMS, Push notification NOT [[Kinesis]] Publishers can be - Cloud watch, [[ASG]] notifications, [[S3]] events

 Publish - using [[AWS SDK]]